-Apple’s fourth quarter typically sees flatter phone sales because it encompasses the period just before the company’s annual iPhone release, and that’s been true this time too.
-The company reported $26.4 million in iPhone revenue, down from $33.4 million in the year-ago quarter and hardly up compared to the three months prior.
+Now, about that hardware.
+Apple’s fourth quarter typically sees less impressive phone sales because it encompasses the period just before the company’s annual iPhone release, and that’s been especially true this time.
+The company reported $26.4 billion in iPhone revenue, down from $33.4 billion in the year-ago quarter and hardly up compared to the three months prior.
 We’ll update this story if Apple offers any specific guidance during its customary earnings call, but it’s very likely that these stagnant iPhone sales numbers are due in large part to people waiting for the company’s latest high-profile smartphone releases.
 (That said, Tim Cook noted that Apple regarded iPhone sales performance as “stronger than expected.”)

 Because Apple’s iPhones were delayed this year, the window for Q4’s earnings closed before Apple could even announced its new iPhone 12 series.
 We’ll have to wait until the next release to get our first look at what the company’s first 5G phones have done for its bottom line.
 Meanwhile, as expected, some of Apple’s other hardware segments have helped to make up for the iPhone’s shortfalls.